WW2 Civil Defence Uniforms, Insignia & Equipment

 ARP Fire Fighter's Goggle markings label

-"Evertrusty" ARP Fire Fighter's Googles
+"Evertrusty" ARP Fire Fighter's Goggles

 Broadsight Goggles - Fighting Incendiary Bombs

 These goggles featured darkened lens that would reduce the glare from incendiary devices.
-Image from Caring on the Home Front.

 WW2 Broadsight ARP Googles.